wezm/wezm.net/content/technical/2019/02/alpine-linux-docker-infrastructure.md

 - A lot of them build the package from source instead of just installing the Alpine package.
-- The Docker build was more complicated that I needed as it was trying to be a generic image that anyone could pull and use.
+- The Docker build was more complicated than I needed as it was trying to be a generic image that anyone could pull and use.
 - I wasn't a huge fan of pulling random Docker images from the Internet, even if they were official images.